slang-rs/slang/README.md

 # Slang

-A simple programming language for everyone, made in Rust.
+A simple programming language for everyone, made with Rust.

 ## State

-Yet in a very early stage.
-We're in-between a port from TypeScript POC of the language, to a Rust, for an MVP.
+In very early stages.
+Plan is to create a byte-code compiler and make that execute in the Slang-VM.

 ## Contributing

-Contributions are not yet open until we have an MVP.
+You are welcome to contribute!

 ## License